AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46519-product-count-categorylist-graphql-query-returns-zero-anchor-categories.md

 ---
 title: "ACSD-46519: product count in `categoryList` graphql query returns 0 for anchor categories"
-description: Apply the ACSD-CSD-46519 patch to fix the Adobe Commerce issue where when we use `categoryList` Graphql method to get child categories it shows the `product_count` as 0 for parent categories.
+description: Apply the ACSD-CSD-46519 patch to fix the Adobe Commerce issue where when we use `categoryList` Graphql method to get child categories it shows the `product_count` as _0_ for parent categories.
 ---

-# ACSD-46519: product count in categoryList graphql query returns _0_ for anchor categories
+# ACSD-46519: [!UICONTROL product_count] in `categoryList` [!DNL graphql] query returns _0_ for anchor categories

-The ACSD-46519 patch solves the issue where the product count in `categoryList` [!DNL Graphql] query returns _0_ for anchor categories.
+The ACSD-46519 patch solves the issue where the [!UICONTROL product_count] in `categoryList` [!DNL Graphql] query returns _0_ for anchor categories.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-46519.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions